DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Sermon_On_The_Mount.md

 - **Activities (step-by-step):**  Communion Stoles
 - Materials / Supplies: Stole fabric, paint, stamps (heart, bread, chalice, dove), vinyl tablecloths, paper bowls
+  > Tell the kids, these stoles will be on display for their communion celebration in May.
 - Play music while creating stoles.
 - Decorate stoles with symbols (heart, bread, chalice, dove) using paint stamps.
 - Allow stoles to dry until next week.